Equal Employment Opportunities

 • 15 annual vacation days increasing to 20 after 2 years, and generous paid sick time.

-• Paid Federal and 10 floating holidays (to be used throughout the year).
+• Paid Federal holidays and 10 additional flexible floating holidays accessible throughout the year.

 • 5% employer contribution to 401k retirement plan (no employee contribution required).